 A student who has officially withdrawn from a Riverside program of study may be eligible for readmission.
 A student dismissed for failure to make SAP is not eligible for readmission to the same program of study.
-The student dismissed for unsafe practice and/or disciplinary reasons will be denied readmission to any Riverside College of Health Careers program of study.
+The student dismissed for unsafe practice and/or disciplinary reasons will be denied readmission to any Riverside program of study.